jgadelugo/memory-puzzle/README.md

 # Memory puzzle game

 Memory puzzle game set up for a four by four board but can be adjusted.
-Updated to add images instead of leters.
+Atempted to updat to add images instead of leters.